GaetanLepage/phd-manuscript/sections/2_simulator/3_simulator/2_components.typ

 $
 seconds.
 After #d-rec seconds, the energy of the received signal becomes negligible.
-In practice, the simulator allows to artificially reduce the time of the simulation.
+In practice, the simulator allows for artificially reducing the time of the simulation.
 This may happen by first shortening the input signals to a given duration $d_s^"lim"$, thus leading to having $#d-rec = d_s^"lim" + T_60$.
-Alternatively, the resulting audio can be trimmed to any wanted duration.
+Alternatively, the resulting audio can be trimmed to any desired duration.
 The duration control feature gives a fine-grained control of the computational time.